rattfieldnz/safe-urls/readme.md

 __This project is not ready for use in production yet.
 When it is, there will be first major release (i.e. 1.0.0).__

-## A Note Aabout Google Safebrowsing API Results
+## A Note About Google Safebrowsing API Results

 During testing, there were a few times when the API showed some malware sites as 'safe', whereas in reality they weren't.